 Contextual insights offer a more comprehensive view of voter behavior by considering various factors, including social media activity, demographic information, and search activity.
 Campaigns can use contextual insights to target specific voters through social media or Google ads.

 For example, if a campaign sees a particular group of voters interested in environmental issues, it can target those voters with ads about the candidate’s environmental policies.
-Contextual insights can also be used to customize campaign messaging to appeal to specific groups of voters.
+Contextual insights can also be used to customize the campaign message to appeal to specific groups of voters.

 One of the most popular ways political campaigns use contextual insights is through targeted ads on social media platforms.
 For example, Facebook allows advertisers to target users based on interests, demographics, and behavior.